-> Induced Conversions
+Induced Conversions

-470-20-40-13 The guidance in paragraph 470-20-40-16 applies to conversions of convertible debt instruments to equity securities pursuant to terms that reflect changes made by the issuer debtor to the conversion privileges provided in the terms of the existing debt instrument at issuance (including changes that involve the payment of consideration) for the purpose of inducing conversion.
-That guidance applies only to conversions for which all of the following criteria are satisfied that both:
+470-20-40-13 The guidance in paragraph 470-20-40-16 applies to conversions of convertible debt instrumentsto equity securities pursuant to terms that reflect changes made by the issuerdebtor to the conversion privileges provided in the terms of the existing debt instrumentat issuance (including changes that involve the payment of consideration) for the purpose of inducing conversion.
+That guidance applies only to conversions for which all of the following criteria are satisfiedthat both:

 - a.
-The conversion occurs Occur pursuant to changed conversion privileges that are exercisable only for a limited period of time (inducements offered without a restrictive time limit on their exercisability are not, by their structure, changes made to induce prompt conversion). - b.
+The conversion occurs Decur pursuant to changed conversion privileges that are exercisable only for a limited period of time (inducements offered without a restrictive time limit on their exercisability are not, by their structure, changes made to induce prompt conversion). - b.
 The conversion includes Include the issuance of all of the consideration (in form and amount) equity securities issuable pursuant to conversion privileges provided in the terms of the existing debt instrument included in the terms of the debt at issuance for each debt instrument that is converted, regardless of the party that initiates the offer or whether the offer relates to all debt holders.
 See paragraph 470-20-40-13A for additional guidance applicable to debt instruments whose conversion privileges permit the entity to issue cash (or other assets) or a combination of shares and cash (or other assets) upon conversion.
-The examples in paragraphs 470-20-55-9A through 55-9J illustrate the application of this guidance.
+The

-c.
-The existing debt instrument, regardless of whether it is currently convertible, contained a substantive conversion feature as of time of issuance.
-See paragraphs 470-20-40-6 through 40-10 for guidance on determining whether a conversion feature is substantive as of time of issuance.
+- examples in paragraphs 470-20-55-9A through 55-9J illustrate the application of this guidance. - c.
+The existing debt instrument, regardless of whether it is currently convertible, contained a substantive conversion feature as of both the time of issuance and the date the inducement offer is accepted by the convertible debt holder.
+See paragraphs 470-20-40-6 through 40-10 for additional guidance on determining whether a conversion feature is substantive.